jacobdensford/jacobdensford.com/fell/index.md

 *Fell* is a [tabletop roleplaying game](https://en.wikipedia.org/wiki/Tabletop_role-playing_game) for at least two players.

 One player is the facilitator, playing the world and its inhabitants.
-They describe the situations the player characters find themselves in.
+They adjudicate the rules and describe the situations the player characters find themselves in.

 The rest are player characters, acting as knaves, wretches, or scoundrels seeking fortune in a corrupted land filled with danger.
 They ask questions and interact with the environment.